 As a visiting pilot you should bring your logbook to establish your track record and currency as a glider pilot.
 You will also need to show that your medical certification (from back home) is current; otherwise you may need to get a fresh medical declaration when you get to New Zealand.

 If you want to fly as pilot-in-command while in New Zealand you will need to register with Gliding New Zealand (GNZ).
-This can be done through any GNZ affiliated club or commercial operator you will be asked to complete a “Visiting Foreign Pilot Registration” (download form ADMIN 06 from this page) form and pay the fee, which is $25 for 3 consecutive days or less, or $60 for a period up to 3 months.
+This can be done through any GNZ affiliated club or commercial operator you will be asked to complete a “Visiting Foreign Pilot Registration” (download form ADMIN 06 from this page) form and pay the fee, which is $60 for a period up to 3 months.
 (If you intend to fly during a period longer than 3 months, the regular GNZ affiliation fees apply instead of the above.)
-These charges do not apply if you intend to fly with a commercial operator (such as Glide Omarama), as their fees will cover your Gliding New Zealand fees.
+This fee does not apply if you intend to fly with a commercial operator (such as Glide Omarama), as their fees will cover your Gliding New Zealand fees.

 Check with the individual club or commercial operator for further policies that it may have.
 Most will have a day fee or short-term membership fee – pretty reasonable, since you will be using their equipment!